Skip to main content

 1. Add the starter_pack_count = 40 variable to the starter_pack module

-Sometimes terraform will error out with an unclear error message this is usually due to a low default ulimit to fix this you can set ulimit -n 2048
+Sometimes terraform will error out with an unclear error message.
+This is usually due to a low default ulimit.
+To fix this, you can set ulimit -n 2048

 1. Run terraform plan and confirm that your changes are correct